itailang/poster_guide/README.md

 For the poster's body, I recommend a general structure of three columns.
 Since the poster size is relatively large, about 2 meters in width by 1 meter in height, it is convenient to present it by going over the columns from left to right.

 In order to draw a crowd, the poster should be pleasant to the eye.
 My recommendation is to focus on visuals, mainly figures and a table if needed, without too much text.
 Nonetheless, adding concise text explaining the main message you want to convey from the visual is very helpful.
+Also, remember that color is your friend.
+Use color to emphasize elements and text in the poster.
+But do not go overboard and avoid clutter.
+Stick to several large visual elements, some text, and coherent coloring to make your poster eye-catching and memorable.

 I also recommend investing time in the visual poster organization.
 For example, keep the same spacing between elements, center text and visuals, and keep the font type and size consistent across the poster.
-Also, it is good to leave a gap of about half an inch (50 points in draw.io) from the poster's edge to allow for printing tolerance.
+Note that draw.io enables organizing the poster with high precision by determining the size and location of elements numerically (explained later under the [Drawing tool](#drawing-tool) section).
+I suggest doing this rather than relying solely on the eye.
+In addition, it is good to leave a gap of about half an inch (50 points in draw.io) from the poster's edge to allow for printing tolerance.

 ## Content
-Once you have the listeners, it is time to present.
-I think the poster, along with your explanation, should answer the following questions:
+Once you have the audience, it is time for the show.
+I think the poster, along with your explanations, should answer the following questions:
 * What did you do? (and why)
 * How did you do it?
 * What did you get?